-The aggregate fees billed in each of the last two fiscal years for professional services rendered by Accountant: \$0.
+The aggregate fees billed in each of the last two fiscal years for professional services rendered by Accountant: \$1,500 for each year, 2009 and 2008.

 All Other Fees

 The aggregate fees billed in each of the last two fiscal years for products and services provided by Bernstein & Pinchuck, other than the services reported above: \$0.